jeanlescure/node-wait-man/README.md

-# Node Wait Manager Package
+# NodeJS Wait Manager Package
 Waiting Manager makes testing for asynchronous calls easy as pie.
 Originally created tu use along with `jasmine` specs, to allow waiting for BackboneJS and AngularJS multiple models and views to load before running specs.

+## Installation

+To install simply run:

+`$ npm install --save node-wait-man`

 ## Usage